-The couple purchased the home at 1736 Rhode Island in Harrisville in June 2019, around the same time that ‘The Conjuring 3’ entered production.
+The couple purchased the 1736-built Rhode Island home in June 2019, around the same time that ‘The Conjuring 3’ entered production.
 Coincidence?
 We think not.

 For a short while, the couple got to enjoy the three bedrooms and four fireplaces by themselves — well, that’s if you don’t count all the ghosts.

-In their generousness, the Heinzens thought to share the strange happenings with Conjuring fans, by opening the house to the public.
+In their generousness, the Heinzens thought they’d share the strange happenings with fans of The Conjuring movies and opened the house to the public.

 For horror movie buffs like ourselves, the chance to set foot in a reportedly haunted house that inspired one of the best-known series in the horror genre can be quite the experience.

 But even thrill seekers might find it to be a bit too much to bear.

 Boston Globe reporter Amanda Milkovits had a sleepover with her sister at the house in October 2020, and she summed up the experience in one straightforward sentence: “I’m glad it was just one night.”

 The Discovery Channel hosted a two-hour Halloween special in 2019 as part of Travel Channel’s ‘Ghostober’ event.
 The lead paranormal investigator, Zak Bagans, told People Magazine that the house made him sick, and he only recovered from the experience three weeks later.